What are The Types of Order of Protection in New York?

 Under a full order of protection, the court mandates that the individual who is alleged to have committed domestic violence can have absolutely no contact with the alleged victim of the crime.
-This includes contact via telephone, email, text message, or any other communication app or methods of contact.
+This includes contact via telephone, email, text message, or any other communication app or method of contact.
 Even passing a message through another person is forbidden in the conditions of your order protection.
 Contact of any nature, direct or indirect, is prohibited.

 Limited orders of protection aren’t commonly placed upon defendants.
-While a case is pending, judges often worry that the defendant will hurt the victim in question again, so full orders of protection are typically issued in these cases.
+While a domestic violence case is pending, judges often worry that the defendant will hurt the victim in question again, so full orders of protection are typically issued in these cases.

 If any order of protection is breached, the defendant will face increased jail time, fines, or other penalties.
 If you have any misunderstandings or questions about the nature of your order of protection, you need to contact a lawyer right away.
 The best way to ensure your rights are always protected, and the best way to work toward minimizing your penalties and charges, is to entrust a lawyer.

 Domestic violence is an issue common to both criminal law and family law.
-This means, your domestic violence charge could be handled by either criminal law court and/or family law court, depending on the nature of the charges.
+This means your domestic violence charge could be handled by either criminal law court and/or family law court, depending on the nature of the charges.

 New York’s criminal laws do not differentiate between domestic violence-related crimes and offenses that do not involve domestic violence.
 For example, there is no specific statutory distinction between a domestic assault and an assault on a stranger.